Old Protestant Cemetery, George Town: Restoration and conservation efforts

 The Cemetery is listed as a Category 1 heritage site.

 The first known clean-up of the cemetery was in 1894 by British authorities, who restored Light's grave on the centennial of his death.
 The cemetery had been closed to new burials two years earlier.

-No further restoration works took place at the cemetery until 1993–1994, when the Penang Heritage Trust repaired and cleaned the boundary walls and tombstones.
+No further restoration works took place at the cemetery until 1993–1994, when the Penang Heritage Trust repaired and cleaned the boundary walls and tombstones with donations from French plantation company SOCFIN.
 Faded inscriptions were also re-inked, and a large signboard in Malay and English with a site plan of important tombs was put up.
 The cemetery was reopened in time for Francis Light's bicentennial.

-The George Town World Heritage Incorporated (GTWHI), Penang Island Municipal Council (MPPP) and Penang Heritage Trust have been conducting maintenance works on the site regularly since then.
+The George Town World Heritage Incorporated, Penang Island City Council and Penang Heritage Trust have been conducting maintenance works on the site regularly since then.

 In 2012, the cemetery underwent a major conservation effort, a joint project by the MPPP, the Penang Heritage Trust, and GTWHI, involving a complete overhaul of the site.
 The first phase ended on 17 July 2012 and saw the removal of weeds, mosses and fungi on the headstones.
 The second phase entailed repairs to the tomb structures, and the removal of 80 trees encroaching on the old graves, and installing such amenities as a walkway, seats and rest areas for visitors.
 Restoration works were completed by the end of 2012.
 Many of the frangipani trees were trimmed or cleared, and the cemetery became more readily visible to passers-by.
 Most tombstones were thoroughly cleaned.
 Two centuries' worth of grime and mould were removed, revealing white plaster tombs and even gleaming marble stones.

 In 2013, phase one of another round of tomb repair works started to save the crumbling and sinking tombs, with another 30 tombstones being repaired in September 2014.
 In November 2014 another phase of restoration of the cemetery, a five-week upgrading, took place.